The morning session which was co-organised by the UNESCO Chair Global Health & Education focused on:

 Intersectorality ‘next generation’: a real way to tackle health inequalities?

 By the end of the session, we aimed to have identified a range of intersectoral practices, gaps between theory and practice, and three priorities for moving ahead with genuine intersectorality.
-The video’s of the pre-conference will be shared online in due course.

 - Intersectorality ‘next generation’: a real way to tackle health inequalities?